Should you worry about a mosquito that lands on you with its bum in the air?

 The various Botswana National Park fees can be paid either at the gate or prepaid at a DWNP (Department of Wildlife and National Parks) office.

-Most of the parks only accept cash, so you need to either keep a large amount of Pula on you or pay the DWNP prior to entering the park at one of their offices in Gaborone, Maun, Kasane or Ghanzi.
+Most of the parks only accept cash, so you need to either keep a large amount of Pula on you or pay the DWNP before entering the park at one of their offices in Gaborone, Maun, Kasane or Ghanzi.

 We paid our bulk fees at DWNP in Maun.